tiprankstipranks

 Limited protection of our intellectual property could harm our business and our ability to compete effectively, and we face the risk that our services or products may infringe upon the intellectual property rights of others.

 We cannot guarantee that trade secret, trademark, and copyright law protections, or our internal policies and procedures regarding our management of intellectual property, are adequate to deter misappropriation of our intellectual property (including our software, which may become an increasingly important part of our business).
 Existing laws of some countries in which we provide services or products may offer only limited protection of our intellectual property rights.
 Also, we may be unable to detect the unauthorized use of our intellectual property and take the necessary steps to enforce our rights, which may have a material adverse impact on our business, financial condition or results of operations.
 We cannot be sure that our services and products, or the products of others that we offer to our clients, do not infringe on the intellectual property rights of third parties, and we may have infringement claims asserted against us or our clients.
 These claims may harm our reputation, result in financial liability, consume financial resources to pursue or defend, and prevent us from offering some services or products.
-In addition, these claims, whether with or without merit, could be expensive, take significant time and divert management's focus and resources from business operations.
+In addition, these claims, whether with or without merit, could be expensive, could require significant time and resource expenditure, and could divert management's focus from business operations.
 Successful challenges against us could require us to modify or discontinue our use of technology or business processes where such use is found to infringe or violate the rights of others, or require us to purchase licenses from third parties, any of which could adversely affect our business, financial condition and operating results.

-Cyber Security1 | 2.4%
+Cyber Security1 | 2.6%

 Cyber Security - Risk 1